MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ### Create the Go package

-1. Make a new directory called `go-on-azure` in your home directory.
+1. Make a new directory with the name `go-on-azure` in your home directory.

     ```azurecli
     mkidr ~/go-on-azure